smguru/pragmagrid.github.io/_resources/cloud.md

 ---
-title: Cloud resources
+title: Cloud Resources
 image_path: ""
 layout: page
 ---

-The PRAGMA Cloud started in 2010 by Resources Working Group.
-PRAGMA Cloud is composed of VM hosting systems and technical expertise from PRAGMA members and friends institutions.
-It provides the infrastructure and a collaborative environment for Cloud software and applications to interoperate and improve.
+In 2010 the Resources Working Group started PRAGMA Cloud.
+Composed of VM hosting systems and technical expertise from PRAGMA members and collaborating institutions, PRAGMA Cloud provides the infrastructure and a collaborative environment for Cloud software and applications.
-It is also where PRAGMA researchers can innovate and experiment with new approaches and new solutions to make Cloud easy to use.
+PRAGMA researchers can experiment and develop innovative ideas and approaches to find effective solutions improving the ability to obtain access for Cloud resources.

-#### Current PRAGMA Cloud member institutions (list by regions and sites)
+#### Current PRAGMA Cloud Member Institutions (list by regions and sites)